ryan-hernandez/documntr/README.md

 1. **Docker containers fail to start**: Ensure Docker is running and you have the latest version of Docker and Docker Compose.
 2. **API calls fail**: Check that your OpenAI API key is correctly set in the `.env` file or as an environment variable.

-For more issues, please check our [FAQ](FAQ.md) or open an issue on GitHub.
+For code issues, please open an issue on GitHub.

 ## License

 © Ryan Hernandez 2024.
 All rights reserved.
-See [LICENSE](LICENSE) for more information.

 ## Contact